GitSquiddo/robomiku/README.md

 ### Say hello to RoboMiku.

-She is a new bot currently being created for disclosed reasons, if I can think up some.
+She is a new bot that is being made in JavaScript using the [Discord.js](https://discordjs.org/) addon.

 All commands simply use ! as the prefix, without anything extra.